super3/peercoin.net/README.md

 [![tip for next commit](http://tip4commit.com/projects/222.svg)](http://tip4commit.com/projects/222) [![tip for next commit](http://peer4commit.com/projects/2.svg)](http://peer4commit.com/projects/2)

-If don't know how to submit a pull request use these helpful guides: [one](https://help.github.com/articles/using-pull-requests) and [two](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/).
+If you don't know how to submit a pull request use these helpful guides: [one](https://help.github.com/articles/using-pull-requests) and [two](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/).

 ## Installing and Running
 Below are just some notes for running the website yourself.
 We run the website on a simple [Apache2](https://httpd.apache.org/) server with [PHP5](http://php.net/) installed.